iamsonisingh/Heart-disease-prediction-Web-Application/README.md

-# heart-disease-prediction
+# Heart-disease-prediction-Web-Application
-Using Machine Learning predict heat disease patient
+Using Machine Learning and Django Framework